TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-05-4-ways-to-speedup-your-symfony-development-with-packagebuilder.md

     Symfony\Component\Console\Output\ConsoleOutput: ~
 ```

 If you use `Symfony\Component\Console\Input\InputInterace`, you'll get error of missing implementation.

-To solve it you need to use alias for every class that implements interface:
+To solve it you need to use an alias for every class that implements an interface:

 ```yaml
 # app/config/services.yml